 The functional demands of bipedalism have exerted a strong influence on the postcranial skeletal adaptations of modern humans as well as extinct hominins.
 For example, australopiths share with modern humans many of the essential features of bipedalism such as reorganized pelvic and lower back anatomy, a valgus knee, and a relatively robust calcaneus.
 However, australopiths have many unique features that differ from modern humans in significant ways.
 Humans do not share the long ala of the ilia, the relatively smaller femoral heads, or the curved fingers and toes seen in Australopithecus.
 This combination of primitive and derived features leads many researchers to support the idea that australopiths engaged in a form of locomotion that was not identical to that of modern humans, including a greater amount of time engaged in climbing and suspensory behaviors.
 Australopithecus may, then, represent a mosaic of evolutionary adaptations for life on the ground and in the trees.

-Based on the reading, identify the species (not including the genus Homo) on the table on the next page that show evidence of bipedalism, the geological dates associated with each species, and the morphological features that demonstrate possible bipedalism.
+Based on the reading, identify the species (not including the genus Homo) on the table below that show evidence of bipedalism, the geological dates associated with each species, and the morphological features that demonstrate possible bipedalism.
 Identify any environmental or behavioral changes that may have affected adaptations for bipedal locomotion.
 Remember to write down only information for which there is evidence.
 Then answer the reflection questions.

 (Supplemental links from table above)